-Since 2009 a new element was added to calculation of Total minimum living standard for social assistance.
-If an adult person is without work more than 6 months, the minimum living standard for social assistance is just subsistance minimum and not Subsistance minimum + 0.5(minimum living standard - Subsistance minimum).
+New element was added to calculation of Total minimum living standard for social assistance.
+If an adult person is without work more than 6 months, the minimum living standard for social assistance is just subsistance minimum and not Subsistance minimum + 0.5 (minimum living standard - Subsistance minimum).
 It is not relevant for pensioners, sick persons and people, who are participating on the public work.